francisywk/mirai-metro/content/wiki/big-snow-line.md

 ---

-- Phase 1 section of the line between Outlands North and Redhill Spring opened to the public on 8 October 2020 two months ahead of schedule.
+- Phase 1 section of the line between Outlands North and Redhill Spring opened to the public two months ahead of schedule on 8 October 2020.

 <br>